Beetles belong to the order Coleoptera, the largest insect group worldwide.

 3. Dung Beetle

-Generally, they are either dark or black, while certain of these types of beetles in North America have more dazzling metallic exoskeletons.
+Generally, they are either dark or black, while certain beetles in North America have more dazzling metallic exoskeletons.

 4. June Beetle

-The June beetle is A common scarab found throughout the eastern United States and Canada.
-Their body and wings, which range from reddish brown to black, help identify them.
+The June beetle is a common scarab found throughout the eastern United States and Canada.

 They are quite big, reaching lengths of 12 to 25 mm, and are frequently observed congregating in areas with strong lights.

-They can harm the unharvested fruits they eat because these types of beetles in North America are rather destructive.
+They can harm the unharvested fruits they eat because these beetles in North America are rather destructive.

 5. Japanese Beetle

-Common scarabs, or Japanese beetles, are native to Japan but have spread to North America as an invasive species.
+Common scarabs, or Japanese beetles, are native to Japan but have become an invasive species in North America.

 They harm more than 300 different garden plants and fauna species, making them possibly one of the most damaging beetles in the US.

-If these types of beetles in North America are not controlled, the plants will swiftly die off as the adults devour the flowers and leaves, and the larvae consume the roots.
+If these beetles in North America are uncontrolled, the plants will swiftly die off as the adults devour the flowers and leaves, and the larvae consume the roots.

 They have green bodies and heads and lustrous wings the color of copper.

 They can reach a maximum length of 15 mm.
-They may quickly infest a broad region due to their exceptional flying abilities.
+Due to their exceptional flying abilities, they may quickly infest a broad region.

 6. Hercules Beetle